 Exploring the fjords and glaciers.
 Embracing the midnight sun.
-Breathtaking scenery and one of the homes of the Northern Lights.
+360° of breathtaking scenery by day and the Northern Lights by night.
 A vibrant sauna culture.
 Yes, Norway is known for a lot of things.
-However the country is not known for its one-of-a-kind museums, eccentric artists and lust for liquor….but maybe it should be 😉 The next time you find yourself in the capital of Norway, make sure to check out at least one of the unique and offbeat Oslo destinations:
+Although the country is not known for its one-of-a-kind museums, eccentric artists and lust for liquor….but perhaps it should be 😉 It is these offbeat Oslo sights and activities that make the city such a joy to explore.

 But first a gift for all you Pinterest addicts